 Student teachers must be on campus one prep period for each class taught (normally a total of four periods per day).
 They will generally be teaching one stand-alone ELD class or one mixed-ability class which includes ELLs as part of this assignment.
-Additionally, the traditional student teacher must also teach two weeks full time as part of his/her Phase II/III assignment.
+Additionally, the traditional student teacher must also complete two weeks of full day schedules as part of his/her Phase II/III assignment -this can be co-teaching or some variation of a full day's schedule.
 To accommodate this requirement, student teachers & mentor teachers should start early in the semester to discuss when and how they will assume responsibility for these additional classes for this two week period.